July 17, 2054. Friday. 9:30 am.

 “Come on.
 There is nothing there.”

 “Just do it.”
-Kiyro pointed towards the area that he wanted Sylph to zoom in and make the image clear.
+Kiyro pointed toward the area where he wanted Sylph to zoom in and make the image clear.

-“Fine.”
-Sylph grumbled.
-The screen zooms in and amplified a dozen times.
-In the background near the edge, a human male silhouette barely became visible.
+“Fine,” Sylph grumbled.
+The screen zooms in and amplifies a dozen times.
+In the background, near the edge, a human male silhouette barely became visible.
 “Am I seeing things?”

 “No. I’m seeing it just as clearly as you are.”

 “That’s a man.
 How is he transparent?
-Is the government making a new technology?”
+Is the government making new technology?”

 “Could be, but I’m not so sure it’s possible yet.
 It’s a little weird.
-Don’t you see it’s like they’re transparent but you can see a dark shadowy silhouette.
-If they were making something invisible wouldn’t it make sense that they would want to disappear all the way?”
+Don’t you see it’s like the shadows are transparent?
+If they were making something invisible, wouldn’t it make sense that they want to disappear all the way?”

 “That’s true.”
 Sylph paused for a moment and paced back and forth.
 “Wait.”

-Sylph stopped and pulled up the same video and faced forward to all the other spots in the video where there were static.
-Each time he checked and amplified, he found different silhouettes of the shadow man that were present almost off screen from the reel.
-Only once near the end of the clip where Kiyro was speaking out loud there was a full image of the shadow man that was clear as day.
+Sylph stopped and pulled up the same video and faced forward to all the other spots in the video where there was static.
+Each time he checked and amplified, he found different silhouettes of the shadow man that were present almost off-screen from the reel.
+Only once, near the end of the clip, where Kiyro was speaking out loud, there was a full image of the shadow man clear as day.

 The face was captured clearly even though it was transparent.
-A human male stared back with full of anger and hatred.
-His lips were curled in a snarl and he seemed to carry some kind of weapon on his waist which Kiyro believed it could be a sword.
+A human male stared back full of anger and hatred.
+His lips were curled in a snarl, and he seemed to carry a weapon on his waist that Kiyro believed could be a sword.
 Kiyro shivered when he stared at the picture.
 The man’s eyes were completely black with no irises.
-Claw like hands were outstretched towards Kiyro, coming down with the intention to rend him in half.
+Claw-like hands were outstretched towards Kiyro, coming down to rend him in half.

-“I don’t believe this.”
-Sylph said with complete loss.
+“I don’t believe this,” Sylph said with complete loss.
 Where did all these shadow people come from?”
-There were more than fifteen different images of the shadow people out for Kiyro and Sylph to see.
+More than fifteen images of the shadow people were out for Kiyro and Sylph to see.